Twitter and I have been in an on/off relationship since 2010.

 If I'm reading something interesting I summarize it publicly in a Twitter thread.

-I use these as reference and as outlines for future blog posts.
+I use these as references and as outlines for future blog posts.

 Use Link in Bio to Route your Traffic to your Other Destinations